JulienRouse/blog-data/content/blog/17_My_NaNoWriMo_in_2020.md

 ### Bonus 2

-I put in my NaNoWriMo profile that one of my all-time favourite books was Philip Pullman's _[His Dark Materials](https://en.wikipedia.org/wiki/His_Dark_Materials)_.
+I put in my NaNoWriMo profile that one of my all-time favourite books was Philip Pullman's [His Dark Materials](https://en.wikipedia.org/wiki/His_Dark_Materials).
 But to add it to my list, I had to find the title in English and it's a lot different than in French.
 I spent some time in the Wikipedia page for it to try to understand why and discovered that one of the major sources of inspiration for this trilogy was John Milton's Paradise Lost.
 I have reserved a copy already from my local library, I'll have it in 10 days :) I still don't have a good idea for why the name is quite different from one language to another, though :/